NilamVerma23/aws-ci-cd-pipeline/README.md

 # Python App CI/CD Pipeline using AWS CodePipeline & CodeBuild
-This project demonstrates a simple but complete Continuous Integration (CI) pipeline built on AWS.
+This project demonstrates how to implement a CI using AWS CodePipeline, AWS CodeBuild, and DockerHub for a Python application.
+The source code is managed on GitHub, and the application is containerized using Docker.

 # Tech Stack
 - AWS CodePipeline – Manages the CI pipeline